Go to Reviews.org US Edition

 - Foxtel Now 10-day trial: Wide range of live and on-demand content, including TV shows, movies and sports events

-- Binge 14-day FREE trial: Foxtel's streaming service offering some of HBO's most popular series (14-day free trial will reduce to 7 days starting on the 3rd of October 2023)
+- Binge 7-day free trial: Foxtel's streaming service offering some of HBO's most popular series

-Kayo Basic vs Premium
+Kayo Basic vs One

 As we mentioned up top, the only difference between the two plans is the number of devices you can connect at once.
 And, of course, there’s the price.
-The Basic Plan will cost you $27.50 per month and the Premium Plan will cost you $35 per month.
-So that’s an extra $7.50 per month to stream on three devices, rather than two.
-There’s no other catch.
-You get access to the same sports and everything is streamed in HD on both plans.
+The Basic Plan will cost you $35 per month.
+That’s an extra $10 per month to stream on two devices, rather than one.
+You'll also get 4K from March 2024 onwards.

 The only thing to consider is how many devices you really need.
 How many people in your household stream sports regularly?
 And out of those people, how often would the people in your household want to stream sports on their own?